Is your discord mic not working? Are you looking for a solution to fix it? Read this guide to learn how to troubleshoot, fix & resolve the problem.

 6 Ways to Fix Discord Mic Not Working

-One of the biggest issues with Discord is related to microphone recognition.
-Many users have been complaining that they are able to listen to their team players while playing games, but teammates aren’t able to listen to the user.
+In fact, many users have been complaining that they are able to listen to their team players while playing games, but teammates aren’t able to listen to the user.
 I have also experienced the same while I had a multiplayer match with my friend.
 I have also noticed that I am facing Discord mic issues only when I use its official desktop application.
 If I use the web-based app, then everything seems to be working perfectly fine.

 If you are also facing the same issue, don’t worry.
 Here in this guide, I will walk through six working methods that will help you to fix this problem.